asmekal/iclr2020-notes/README.md

 - poisoning network predictions to fool attacker and increase number of attacks needed until succes [Prediction Poisoning: Towards Defenses Against DNN Model Stealing Attacks](http://www.openreview.net/pdf?id=SyevYxHtDB)

 - mixed precision DNNs are more robust to adversarial attacks (than original non-quantized nets) [EMPIR: Ensembles of Mixed Precision Deep Networks for Increased Robustness Against Adversarial Attacks](http://www.openreview.net/pdf?id=HJem3yHKwH)

+- [amazing presentation](https://iclr.cc/virtual/poster_Byl5NREFDr.html) how to attack NLP model with rediculously simple strategy to get only slightly inferior model (attack cost ~few hungred dollars according to the authors) [Thieves on Sesame Street!
+Model Extraction of BERT-based APIs](http://www.openreview.net/pdf?id=Byl5NREFDr) - now the question is how we can do the same for computer vision tasks?:)

 ## NAS